-According to Nigel, the legal industry is going to continue to experience downward pressure on legal fees, and that is in part due to the economic consequences of COVID-19.
+According to Mr Lowry, the legal industry is going to continue to experience downward pressure on legal fees, and that is in part due to the economic consequences of COVID-19.

-“There will continue to be more of an appetite for creative billing structures – less billable hours,” explained Nigel.
+“There will continue to be more of an appetite for creative billing structures – less billable hours,” explained Lowry.

 More than just an emphasis on the way that legal services are priced and billed, there appears to be a fundamental shift in the perceived value that a law firm can provide to their clients.

-From Nigel’s perspective, there is going to be a change to the type of service and responsiveness that clients want and need.
+From Lowry’s perspective, there is going to be a change to the type of service and responsiveness that clients want and need.

 “I think it’s the nature of the relationships which are probably going to change.
-I think that the speed of the events over the last year has meant that businesses or clients will now more than ever place real value on deep relationships,” said Nigel.
+I think that the speed of the events over the last year has meant that businesses or clients will now more than ever place real value on deep relationships,” he said.

 “And by this, I mean that businesses are going to prize those advisors that understand their clients really well and this is because understanding clients really well helps service providers respond really swiftly and also, appropriately to the challenges that their clients are facing and often challenges that the clients have never faced before.”